Monosodium glutamate

 The U.S. Food and Drug Administration has given MSG its generally recognized as safe (GRAS) designation.
-It is a popular belief that MSG can cause headaches and other feelings of discomfort, known as "Chinese restaurant syndrome".
+It is a popular misconception that MSG can cause headaches and other feelings of discomfort, known as "Chinese restaurant syndrome".
 Several blinded studies show no such effects when MSG is combined with food in normal concentrations, and are inconclusive when MSG is added to broth in large concentrations.
 The European Union classifies it as a food additive permitted in certain foods and subject to quantitative limits.
-MSG has the HS code 29224220 and the E number E621.
+MSG has the HS code 2922.42 and the E number E621.